5 Great Cruiser Motorcycles For New Riders

 READ MORE: HONDA NM4

 The Bonneville seems to be the Triumph that gets pegged as the brand's entry-level model, but the folks at Triumph want new riders to take a look at the Speedmaster, in no uncertain terms.
 On the Triumph website, the bike is described as being "an engaging entry level bike".
 The Speedmaster is certainly not a gutless ride; Triumph claims that the bike's 865cc engine puts out 61 bhp at 6800 rpm.
-It's not exactly a featherweight at 551 pounds, and Triumph is not offering optional ABS for the 2015 model.
-But for level-headed new riders who are looking for a bike they can grow in to at a reasonable price (MSRP is $8299), the Speedmaster would be a good choice.
+It's not exactly a featherweight at 551 lbs, and Triumph is not offering optional ABS for the 2015 model.
+But for level-headed new riders who are looking for a bike they can grow into at a reasonable price (MSRP is $8299), the Speedmaster would be a good choice.

 READ MORE: 2014 Triumph Thunderbird Commander and LT